Completing an apprenticeship

 Your employer may also be able to claim an incentive payment from the Australian Government once the trade certificate has been issued.

-An employer who wishes to terminate the employment of an apprentice following the completion of their training contract must give them advance notice prior to the completion date in accordance with the relevant industrial arrangement.
-Following the nominal completion date of the training contract apprentices are deemed to be permanent employees.
+An employer who wants to terminate the employment of an apprentice once they complete their training contract, must give them advance notice before the completion date in accordance with the relevant industrial arrangement.
+After the completion date of the training contract, apprentices are deemed to be permanent employees.

 Apprenticeships and traineeships - Skilled Careers